The bed of an alluvial channel along the flow will always be

 If after providing sufficient section for bank embankment, the saturated gradient cuts the downstream end of the bank the saturation line is covered by atleast 0.5 metre with the help of counter berms at the outer side of the canal banks.

-Lacey assumed that the slit is kept in suspension because of normal components of eddies generated from
+Lacey assumed that the silt is kept in suspension because of normal components of eddies generated from

 Lacey states that silt is kept in suspension due to force of vertical eddies.
 According to him, the eddies are generated from bed and sides, both normal to surface of generation.
 Hence vertical component of eddies generated from sides will also support the silt.